Jayashankar-Pradeep-Nair/Home-Security-System-Using-Arduino-Uno-and-GSM-Module-/README.md

 Read Project Report for Corcuit diagram and connections

-GSM module can be sawppwed for differnt one if needed
+GSM module can be swapped for differnt one if needed